dataxp-ai/projects/Airbnb/README.md

     - Can we make the market measurable through a custom evaluation metric, eg "Amsterdam has a stable tourism industry year round and the demand for properties is higher than the supply.
 It is an A+ investment.
 Barcelona's tourism industry is highly seasonal & demand is low.
 It is a B- investment.)

 <br>

-## Top Tips

-- Take time to ask questions and really interrogate the problem.
-What might investors be interested in?
-Why would they want to know this information?
-How can we provide value to the customer?

-- Remember: garbage in, garbage out!
-Make sure your data is clean before putting the hard yards in with data analysis and visualisation.

-- Keep an MVP (minimum viable product) mentality.
-Start small, build a functioning prototype on a small amout of data, then iterate!

-- Make sure your data visualisation tells a story.
-Try to keep in mind the question you're trying to answer.